 - Find out the institution’s costs and what the average financial aid package is for adult/returning students.
-Also ask what percentage of students receives financial aid, what scholarships or grants are offered at the college and the qualifications needed to be awarded aid.
+Also ask what percentage of students receive financial aid, what scholarships or grants are offered at the college and the qualifications needed to be awarded aid.
 Veterans and members of the military may be eligible for additional financial aid.
-Learn more. (link to Military section – Pay) Always be realistic about your finances.
+Learn more.
+Always be realistic about your finances.

 - Don’t wait to be accepted before applying for financial aid!
 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid – the FAFSA.
 Your college may require additional forms; get details about any additional forms that are required and deadline dates for filing on the college financial aid office website page.